GaoYang-Thu/learn-keras-in-tensorflow/README.md

 __Why Keras?
 Because:__
 > Being able to go from idea to result with the least possible delay is the key to doing good research.

+> The ideas behind deep learning are simple, so why should their implementation be painful?

 __Therefore, my goal is: to learn Keras (running on TensorFlow) to implement important machine learning algorithms, (such as autoencoder, gan, ...) and pave the way for future research.__
 __Let's get started!__ :sunglasses::sunny: